aws-samples/documentparser-bedrock/README.md

 ## Context:
 IDP is being seen as a very common use case amongst customers.
 While Textract and other OCR technologies work well with simpler documents where format remains static (such as Tax Statements) but becomes a problem for more complex documents with varying formats (such as Bank Statements and Invoices).
 A lot of customers struggle with accuracy, maintenance of complex post processing rules/models and accuracy.
 Additional challenge is support for non-English languages.
-The vision capabilities of Claude 3 have been seen to be working well especially for complex documents of English as well as Non-English languages.
+The vision capabilities of **Claude 3/3.5 Models from Anthropic** and **Nova models from Amazon** have been seen to be working well especially for complex documents of English as well as Non-English languages.

 ## Key Features: